AlexLomas1/robot-controller/README.md

 ### Motor speed calculation

-The actual motor speed (0-255) is calculated by (v x 19) + 80.
+The actual motor speed (0-255) is calculated by (v * 19) + 80.
 This gives a value between 80 and 251, as testing has shown that the DC motors don't operate at a speed of below 80.

 ### Servo angle calculation

-The angle θ corresponds to (θ x 11.25)°, so the servo can move from 90° left to 90° right in 11.25° increments.
+The angle θ corresponds to (θ * 11.25)°, so the servo can move from 90° left to 90° right in 11.25° increments.
 Given that most servo motors are not that precise, the actual angle may vary.

 ## Installation and Usage